 - Belly Up

-Some frogs have a defense mechanism called unkenreflex.
-This is when they arch their back to show off their bellies which have warning colors on it to scare off other animals.
+Some frogs have a defence mechanism called unkenreflex.
+This is when they arch their back to show off their bellies which have warning colors on them to scare off other animals.

 What to do if I want to get rid of screaming frogs?